owentechnologist/WebRateLimiter/README.md

 Try this query:

 ```
-TS.MRANGE - + AGGREGATION count 60000 FILTER measure=heartbeat GROUPBY servicename reduce avg
+TS.MRANGE - + AGGREGATION count 30000 FILTER sharedlabel=heartbeat GROUPBY customlabel reduce avg
 ```

 One service loads the redis database with Hashes containing Canadian city names and a nod to NY.
 It also creates the search index so that others can search for citynames.

-Another dedups the entries made by users so the spellchecking/lookup/search effort is done only one time for each unique entry.
+Another service deduplicates the entries made by users so the spellchecking/lookup/search effort is assigned (added to the stream) only one time for each unique entry.

 The last service does the search lookup using phonetic and fuzzy matching to grab the closest match and writes the best match to a stream.